adamsilver/fdpb/06-Search.md

 I'd tell her and she would give me the answer.
 These questions are filters on a large set of results.

-I'm a dad now, and as much as I try not to, I own more things.
-It's hard to be a minimalist with a wife and child.
+Now I'm a dad&mdash;as much as I try not to&mdash;I own more things.
+It's hard to be a minimalist with a wife and two children.
 Even if I meticulously organise our things it's hard to remember where everything is.

 Sometimes I'm left to peruse each cupboard one by one.
 And of course when I need said thing and can't find it, I become anxious.
-If I really want it and know it exists I'll perservere.
+If I really want it and know it exists I'll persevere.
 If not, I'll give up.

 In this chapter we're going to ensure that finding things is easy.
-Just like mum we'll want the interface to answer questions accurately, quickly and as humanly as possible.
+Just like mum we'll want our interface to answer questions accurately, quickly and as humanly as possible.

 ## Search